Betting Experts Tracking the Cleveland Browns Super Bowl 60 Odds

 Browns Super Bowl Outlook and Predictions

-The first half of the 2025–26 season was a complete failure for the Browns, with just two wins.
-Analysts expect the team to continue facing challenges in staying playoff contenders but see potential for improvement in the second half of the season.
-Projections place their win total around five or six games.
-Key storylines include the development of rookie running back Quinshon Judkins, the performance of the defense, and the evolution of rookie Dillon Gabriel at quarterback, which will be central to the team’s long-term outlook.
+The 2025–26 season has been a complete failure for the Browns, with just three wins so far and eliminated from the playoffs.
+Key storylines this season include the development of rookie running back Quinshon Judkins, the performance of the defense, and the evolution of rookies Dillon Gabriel and Shedeur Sanders at quarterback, which will be central to the team’s long-term outlook.

 Browns Super Bowl History